syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 No configuration needs to be adjusted for this, we can now simply run:

 ```[sh]
-docker-compose up
+docker compose up
 ```

-Once the container is started, look into the logs by using `docker-compose logs` and note down the IP address found in this line:
+Once the container is started, look into the logs by using `docker compose logs` and note down the IP address found in this line:

 ```[sh]
 ray-head  | 2022-06-02 00:37:05,751     INFO scripts.py:744 -- To connect to this Ray runtime from another node, run